Davismk3/plate-local-river-generation/flat-infinite/README.md

 # Plate-Local River Generation Algorithm

 This repository contains a flat, infinite-world implementation of a Plate-Local River Generation Algorithm (PL-RGA).
-The method builds plate-local river networks from a low-resolution terrain grid, converts those networks into packed data, and uses that packed cache for fast pointwise terrain sampling.

-The approach is not specific to rivers.
-The same plate-local structure can be adapted for road networks, volcano placement, settlement placement, or other constrained topology features.

 ## Run